orchetect/MIDIKit/Sources/MIDIKit/Documentation.docc/MIDIKit-Getting-Started.md

 ## 3. Set up Bluetooth and Network MIDI if Needed

-- <doc:MIDI-Over-Bluetooth> connectivity for your iOS app
+- <doc:MIDIKit-MIDI-Over-Bluetooth> connectivity for your iOS app
-- <doc:MIDI-Over-Network> on macOS or iOS
+- <doc:MIDIKit-MIDI-Over-Network> on macOS or iOS

 ## 4. Learn how MIDIKit Value Types Work